hexbatch/hbc-things/README.md

 ## Releases

+# version 1.2.2 May 30
+* New api response to show errors for a thing tree
+* No longer using priority
+* Errors can use hexbatch core exceptions for more info

 # version 1.2.1 May 28
 * Action wait timeout now set
 * Thing response can be used as a code callback